Women in the history of music

 Mahalia Jackson

-Mahalia Jackson, also known as The Queen of Gospel, was an American gospel singer with a contralto voice who was considered to be one of the most influential gospel singers.
-Her version of the song: “Move on Up a Little Higher” (1947) sold 2 million copies and reached the second spot on the Billboard charts.
-The single became the best-selling gospel record of all time.
+Mahalia Jackson, known as the “Queen of Gospel,” was an American gospel singer with a powerful contralto voice.
+Her 1947 recording of “Move On Up a Little Higher” sold two million copies and became the best-selling gospel record of all time.
+Jackson’s music played a significant role in the civil rights movement, inspiring audiences worldwide.

 Mercedes Sosa